Samsung Galaxy S20+ vs Galaxy Note 9: Worth the Upgrade?

 Most people with a Galaxy S10 or Note 10 got used to the camera cutout and don’t even notice it anymore, like me, so that’s nothing to worry about.
 Plus, this year the cutout is smaller and not nearly as noticeable, especially with a dark wallpaper.

-Another aspect of the display that most people will be happy to hear is the screens won’t be quite as curved as previous years.
-Apparently, the Galaxy S20 screens are almost flat.
-This should help with durability and make it easier to use one-handed.
+Another aspect worth mentioning is the screen isn’t as curved on the Galaxy S20.
+Making the phone easier to hold and use, less accidental touches, and you’ll actually be able to use screen protectors again.

 And finally, you’ll notice the Galaxy S20+ doesn’t have a fingerprint scanner on the back either.
 That’s because Samsung put that sensor inside the screen too, just like the front camera.
 Samsung is using ultrasonic fingerprint technology that can read the ridges of your fingerprint, accurately and securely, through the screen.
-It’s pretty neat and should work better than it did on the Galaxy S10 from 2019.

-Overall the design isn’t crazy different, it’s just all cameras on the back, and nothing but screen on the front, with all the new technology packed under the screen.
+Overall the design isn’t crazy different, it’s just all cameras on the back, and nothing but screen on the front, with a bunch of new technology inside the screen.
+It’s still clearly a Galaxy phone, and that’s just fine.

 Galaxy S20+ vs Galaxy Note 9: Cameras